Shara-Hasanjan/Shara-Hasanjan/README.md

 ### 👨‍💻 About Me
 - 🎓 Computer Science undergraduate at University Of Westminster
-- 🚀 Passionate about Web Development and Software Engineering
 - 💡 Interested in building real-world systems and data-driven applications
 - 📍 From Galle, currently based in Colombo